 Resource | Report

-By several measures, the U.S. is failing its mothers and young children.
-The United States has one of the highest infant mortality and maternal mortality rates of any wealthy country and ranks among the world’s worst performing nations on key child health metrics.
-In America, 1 in 12 babies are born low birthweight, 1 in 6 babies are never breastfed and 1 in 4 children are overweight or obese by their 5th birthday.
-Moreover, the U.S. is one of the very few countries in the world that does not mandate employers to offer paid leave for new mothers.
-It also has the distinction of having one of the unhealthiest diets in the world—high in sugar and saturated fats and low in fruits and vegetables—which are driving an epidemic of childhood obesity and have led experts to suggest that the current generation of children could be the first to live less healthful lives than their parents.
+By several measures, the United States is failing its mothers and young children.
+The U.S. has one of the highest infant mortality rates and maternal mortality rates of any wealthy country, with notable disparities along racial and ethnic lines.
+Our nation also ranks among the worst of our peers on key child health metrics: 1 in 10 babies is born too early, 1 in 6 babies is never breastfed, and 1 in 8 toddlers weighs too much.
+Workers are not guaranteed comprehensive, job-protected paid leave, jeopardizing the ability of many parents to care for themselves and their children.
+And too many families struggle to put nutritious foods on the table, as nearly 1 in 7 households with children is food insecure.
+The lack of access to affordable, nutritious foods is driving an epidemic of childhood obesity and has led experts to suggest that the current generation of children could be the first to live less healthful lives than their parents.

 The Solutions We Support